 Selsey, at the southernmost point of the Manhood Peninsula, south of Chichester, is known for its crabs and lobsters and for its varied bird life.
-At the southern end of the beach is a narrow, metal pier, at the end of which is a lifeboat station.

 There are many submerged rock formations off the headland.
 Towards the top end of the beach, just south of Pagham Lagoon is a long spit of shingle which is of significant geological interest.